casirose/STA518_Project_Proposal/README.md

 https://www.kaggle.com/stefanoleone992/fifa-22-complete-player-dataset

-The project will focus on the dataset of FIFA-22 Player to analyze the abilities of the player in comparison to its rating.
+The project will focus on analyzing the dataset of FIFA-22 player's with their age, salary, ratings and their club.
 I will be creating an interactive R-Shiny app.

 **Task**
 * To find the correlation between the age of the player, their rating with their salary.